Browse/search for people

 - Metters, OJ, Forrest, SJK, Sparkes, HA, Manners, I & Wass, DF, 2016, Small Molecule Activation by Intermolecular Zr(IV)-Phosphine Frustrated Lewis Pairs.
 Journal of the American Chemical Society, vol 138., pp. 1994-2003

-- Lunn, D, Gould, O, Whittell, G, Armstrong, DP, Mineart, KP, Winnik, MA, Spontak, R, Pringle, P & Manners, I, 2016, Microfibers and Macroscopic Films from the Coordination-Driven Hierarchical Self-Assembly of Cylindrical Micelles.
-Nature Communications.
+- Lunn, DJ, Gould, OEC, Whittell, GR, Armstrong, DP, Mineart, KP, Winnik, MA, Spontak, R, Pringle, PG & Manners, I, 2016, Microfibres and macroscopic films from the coordination-driven hierarchical self-assembly of cylindrical micelles.
+Nature Communications, vol 7.